-- topical antibiotics as a single treatment (main therapy) versus placebo or no intervention; and - topical quinolone versus topical aminoglycoside (both as single treatments)
+- topical antibiotic plus topical steroid as a single therapy (main treatment) versus placebo or no intervention; and - topical antibiotic plus topical steroid versus topical antibiotics alone, where no other 'add-on' treatments are used.

 Types of outcome measures

 We will analyse the following outcomes in the review, but we will not use them as a basis for including or excluding studies.
 We will extract and report data from the longest available followup for all outcomes.